Some 'Cheaper' Health Plans Have Surprising Costs

 Patients who discover during the year that they need any of about 30 common procedures outlined in the plan, including several types of back surgery, knee arthroscopy or coronary artery bypass, must "add in" coverage, spread out over time in deductions from their paychecks.

-"People are used to that concept, to buy what they need," said Bind's CEO Tony Miller.
+"People are used to that concept, to buy what they need," said Bind CEO Tony Miller.
 "When I need more, I buy more."

 According to a company spokeswoman, the add-in costs vary by market, procedure and provider.
 On the lower end, the cost for tonsillectomy and adenoidectomy ranges from $900 to $3,000, while lumbar spine fusion could range from $5,000 to $10,000.

 To set those additional premiums, Bind analyzes how much doctors and facilities are paid, along with some quality measures from several sources, including UnitedHealth.
-The add-in premiums paid by patients then vary depending on whether they choose lower-cost providers or more expensive ones.
+The add-in premiums paid by patients vary depending on whether they choose lower-cost providers or more expensive ones.

 The Cumberland School District in Wisconsin switched from a traditional plan, which it purchased from an insurer for about $1.7 million last year, to Bind.
 Six months in, according to the school district's superintendent, Barry Rose, the plan is working well.